foundriesio/docs/release-notes/rn_v95.md

 Things to be aware of when [updating LmP](https://docs.foundries.io/95/reference-manual/linux/linux-update.html) from the v94.y release:

 > - v95 is the first LmP release based on Yocto Project Scarthgap (5.0.8).
 So, when updating a FoundriesFactory from previous LmP versions the line `LAYERSERIES_COMPAT_meta-subscriber-overrides = "scarthgap"`  on `meta-subscriber-overrides/conf/layer.conf` will be required.
-> - When using the `lmp-tools/blob/master/scripts/update-factory-manifest` script to update from v94.y to v95 a merge conflict is expected due to mismatch on the `conf/keys` directory structure.
-The certificates files are expected to be present at `lmp-manifest/conf/keys` directory from the FoundriesFactory.
+> - When using the `lmp-tools/blob/master/scripts/update-factory-manifest` script to update from v94.y to v95, a merge conflict is expected due to a mismatch in the `conf/keys` directory structure.
+The certificates files are expected to be in the `lmp-manifest/conf/keys` directory from the FoundriesFactory.
 > - The default directory expected for the DTB files for Linux Kernel 6.6 has changed.
 Remove the `dir` from `KERNEL_DEVICETREE` items `<dir>/<dtb-name>`
 > - Aktualizr-Lite: Change in downgrade behavior, now downgrades are not allowed by default for the daemon
 > - u-boot-scr: Vendor prefix was removed from kernel-lmp-fitimage, so make sure to align the boot scripts to also remove the vendor prefix in the `fdtfile` variable.